freedie666/Terraria_fishing/README.md

 # Terraria fishing bot
-Automated tedious fishing in terraria
+Automated tedious fishing in terraria with Python using PIL

 ## What is fishing in terraria